top of page

 2017

-• Proteovista has been awarded a SBIR Advance Phase I Match Grant from the Wisconsin Center for Technology Commercialization, August 2017
+• Proteovista is awarded a SBIR Advance Phase I Match Grant from the Wisconsin Center for Technology Commercialization, August 2017.

 2016

-• Proteovista presented "High Throughput Analysis of the DNA Binding Specificity of Estrogen Receptor and Estrogen Related Receptor Complexes," Keystone Symposium Nuclear Receptors: Full Throttle in Snowbird, UT.
+• Proteovista presented "High Throughput Analysis of the DNA Binding Specificity of Estrogen Receptor and Estrogen Related Receptor Complexes," Keystone Symposium Nuclear Receptors in Snowbird, UT.

 2015